vPeteWalker/midway/clusterconfig/clusterconfig.rst

 #.
 Select a **Failed** check to view information about the potential cause of the failure.
 You can manually run the NCC check again by clicking **Run Check**.

-   This is an opportunity to provide a quick background on Nutanix Cluster Check (NCC): *Nutanix Cluster Check, or NCC, is a constantly growing set of tests used to evaluate the health of the cluster.
+   This is an opportunity to provide a quick background on NCC: *Nutanix Cluster Check, or NCC, is a constantly growing set of tests used to evaluate the health of the cluster.
 These checks can be updated out of band of AOS or your hypervisor, and requires no CVM or host reboots.
 As it is very low impact, we recommend always keeping NCC up to date and running it prior to significant events like AOS upgrades or cluster expansions.*

    Once the check has completed running you can check the status under **Tasks** by clicking the **Succeeded** link, the NCC output can also be downloaded here for more verbose output.